kadena-community/kadena.js/packages/apps/docs/src/docs/deploy/chainweb/compact-a-database.md

    compact --from db --to compact-testnet-db --log-dir /tmp/compact-db-logs --chainweb-version testnet04
    ```

+   Note that the location of the Chainweb root database directory—`data/state/chainweb/db` in this example—depends on the configuration of the node.
+   If you haven't specified a location in the configuration file, the default location is `~/.local/share/chainweb-node/{chainweb-network-id}`, for example `~/.local/share/chainweb-node/testnet04` for a node in the Kadena test network.

 4. Stop your node.

 5. Restart your node with the new compacted database directory.